NomenNescio1/simpsons-quotes-source/README.md

-## Recommend-A-Movie Source files
+## Simpsons Quote generator source files

-This is project recommends movies to the user based on a previously searched movie.
-It was built using React, react-scroll and axios.
-It was built to try Hooks as well.

-## TODO
-- Find a way to make styled components work
-- Refactor with a better understanding of how Hooks work and when should be used
+This repository contains the source files for the Simpsons quote generator.
+The app was built using React and also to practice Hooks a bit more.
+It's using a custom made API of Simpsons Quote, found [here](https://api.myjson.com/bins/qnf8j)